Colorado

-Denver is the capital and most populous city.
+Denver is the capital, the most populous city, and the center of the Front Range Urban Corridor.
+Colorado Springs is the second-most populous city of the state.
 Residents of the state are known as Coloradans, although the antiquated "Coloradoan" is occasionally used.
-Major parts of the economy include government and defense, mining, agriculture, tourism, and increasingly other kinds of manufacturing.
+Colorado generally ranks as one of the top U.S. states for education attainment, employment, and healthcare quality.
+Major parts of its economy include government and defense, mining, agriculture, tourism, and manufacturing.
 With increasing temperatures and decreasing water availability, Colorado's agriculture, forestry, and tourism economies are expected to be heavily affected by climate change.